 It’s also possible to password protect shared files and folders.
 If you want to do so, then you need to enable this functionality.
-Specifically, click the checkbox labeled Password protect under the "Share Link" section.
+Click the checkbox labeled Password protect under the "Share Link" section.

-When you do so, you’ll see a password field appear.
-In there, add the password that the user will need to enter to access the shared resource and press the return key.
+A password field appears.
+Enter the password that the user will need to access the shared resource and press the return key.

 Another way to access a file or folder is via a private link.
-It’s a handy way of creating a permanent link for yourself or to point others to a file or folder, within a share, more efficiently.
-To access the private link, in the Sharing Panel for a file or folder, next to its name you’ll see a small link icon (1), as in the screenshot below.
+It’s a convenient way of creating a permanent link for yourself or to point others to a file or folder within a share.
+To access the private link, in the Sharing Panel for a file or folder next to its name you’ll see a small link icon (1) as in the screenshot below.

 If you click it, a new textbox will appear above the "Collaborative tags" field, populated with the link’s URI (2).